pnwairfire/bluesky/README.md

     sudo apt-get install python-pip

-Then, to install, for example, v4.0.0, use the following:
+Then, to install, for example, v0.1.0, use the following:

-    sudo pip install git+ssh://git@bitbucket.org/fera/airfire-bluesky-pipeline@v4.0.0
+    sudo pip install git+ssh://git@bitbucket.org/fera/airfire-bluesky-pipeline@v0.1.0

-Or add it to your project's requirements.txt:
+Or, if using the bluesky package in another project, add it to your project's requirements.txt:

-    git+ssh://git@bitbucket.org/fera/airfire-bluesky-pipeline@v4.0.0
+    git+ssh://git@bitbucket.org/fera/airfire-bluesky-pipeline@v0.1.0

-If you get an error like    ```AttributeError: 'NoneType' object has no attribute 'skip_requirements_regex```, it means you need in upgrade pip.
+If you get an error like    ```AttributeError: 'NoneType' object has no attribute 'skip_requirements_regex```, it means that you need in upgrade pip.
 One way to do so is with the following:

     pip install --upgrade pip